DavidMercier/NIMS/doc/models.rst

 With :math:`h` the corrected penetration and :math:`h_0` the recorded penetration.

-A schematic of the load-displacement curve obtained from nanoindentation experiment after this first correction is given Figure 3.
+A schematic of the load-displacement curve obtained from nanoindentation experiment after this first correction is given :numref:`load_disp_curve`.

 The evolution of this curve depends on material properties of the sample and the indenter, and of the indenter's geometry.